The 12 Most Expensive Journey Together Cards

-Below, let’s look at the most expensive Journey Together Pokemon TCG cards.
+Below, let’s look at the cards that are likely to be the most expensive Journey Together Pokemon TCG chase cards of them all.

-Coming in at number one (and my best guess for most expensive card in Journey Together) is this Iono’s Bellibolt ex SIR card.
-Iono is an iconic trainer, and SIR cards featuring her have done incredibly well in the past.
+Coming in at number two is this Iono’s Bellibolt ex SIR card.
+Iono is an iconic trainer from the Scarlet and Violet game, and SIR cards featuring her have done incredibly well in the past.

 One interesting thing to note about these trainer’s Pokemon is that they count as their own distinct Pokemon.
 Just like there’s only one Ash’s Pikachu in the show, you can’t evolve a trainer’s Pokemon from any ordinary Pokemon.
 Iono’s Bellibolt ex will need to evolve from Iono’s Tadbulb.

 Like most Dragon type Pokemon, Salamence is a very memorable Pokemon.
 Unlike some of the other top chase cards on this list, Salamence isn’t a trainer’s Pokemon.
-It’s just a good old fashioned regular Pokemon.
+It’s just a good old fashioned regular Pokemon featured with beautiful art.

 Additionally, Salamence does look like he could fair pretty well in the game.
-What with its powerful 300 damage dealing attack and a first attack that enables you to attack the bench, its got a lot going for it – assuming you can find the energy to power these high cost attacks up!
+What with its powerful 300 damage dealing attack and another that enables you to attack the bench, its got a lot going for it – assuming you can find the energy to power these high cost attacks up!

-While Articuno’s lower level of rarity likely bars it from making the upper echelons of this list, it’s certainly going to be a valuable card, and likely a top chase for many more nostalgia-drive collectors.
-Indeed, this card is one of the most beautiful Articuno Pokemon cards we’ve ever had, and denotes a returned to a more realism-based artwork design that’s welcome in the current retinue of more abstract/symbolic background artworks.
+While Articuno’s lower level of rarity likely bars it from taking the top few spots on this list, it’s certainly going to be a valuable card, and likely a top chase for many more nostalgia-driven collectors.
+Indeed, this card is one of the most beautiful Articuno Pokemon cards we’ve ever had, and denotes a return to more realism-based artwork that’s welcome compared to Prismatic Evolutions which focused on more abstract/symbolic backgrounds.

 #7.
 Meowth – Illustration Rare

 Journey Together continues the Scarlet & Violet era tradition of including a few super nostalgic cards alongside more contemporary characters and Pokemon.
-This set we don’t just get Articuno hailing from the early days of Pokemon history – we also get a gorgeous Meowth Illustration Rare.
+In this set we don’t just get Articuno hailing from the early days of Pokemon history – we also get a gorgeous Meowth Illustration Rare.

 As a card, this Meowth speaks for itself.
 Apart from this iconic Pokemon, I appreciate the backdrop which clearly calls to mind the design of the buildings in the early Pokemon games like Red, Blue, and even Gold and Silver.